ROCm/rocprofiler-systems/docs/how-to/performing-causal-profiling.rst

       [GENERAL OPTIONS]

       -c, --config                   Base configuration file
-      -l, --launcher                 When running MPI jobs, omnitrace-causal needs to be *before* the executable which launches the MPI processes (i.e. before `mpirun`, `srun`, etc.).
-Pass the name of the target executable (or a regex for matching to the name of the target) for causal profiling, e.g., `omnitrace-causal -l foo -- mpirun -n 4 foo`.
-This ensures that the omnitrace library is LD_PRELOADed on the proper target -g, --generate-configs         Generate config files instead of passing environment variables directly.
-If no arguments are provided, the config files will be placed in ${PWD}/omnitrace-causal-config folder
+      -l, --launcher                 When running MPI jobs, rocprof-sys-causal needs to be *before* the executable which launches the MPI processes (i.e. before `mpirun`, `srun`, etc.).
+Pass the name of the target executable (or a regex for matching to the name of the target) for causal profiling, e.g., `rocprof-sys-causal -l foo -- mpirun -n 4 foo`.
+This ensures that the rocprof-sys library is LD_PRELOADed on the proper target -g, --generate-configs         Generate config files instead of passing environment variables directly.
+If no arguments are provided, the config files will be placed in ${PWD}/rocprof-sys-causal-config folder
       --no-defaults                  Do not activate default features which are recommended for causal profiling.
 For example: PID-tagging of output files and timestamped subdirectories are disabled by default.
 Kokkos tools support is added by default
                                     (OMNITRACE_USE_KOKKOSP=ON) because, for Kokkos applications, the Kokkos-Tools callbacks are used for progress points.